danieleades/sphinx-graph/README.md

 With Sphinx-Graph you define relationships between items in a document.
 These items form a directed acyclic graph (DAG).
 The extension:

 - Checks for cyclic references
-- Populates items with links to their 'neighbours'
+- Populates items with links to their 'parents' or 'children'
 - (Optionally) tracks a hash of each item to trigger reviews when any parents change

 ## Getting Started